uol-210150399/fp/frontend/README.md

 npm run dev
 ```

+Currently it connects to AWS deployed backend, but to connect it to local instance, ensure the backend is running and up at http://localhost:3177.

+Update VITE_BACKEND_API_URL=http://localhost:3177

+Restart the application and it should now be connect to the local running instance

 ## Production

 When you are ready to build a production version of your app, `npm run build` will generate your assets and an `index.html` for the SPA.